edwardmurphy/edwardmurphy.github.io-src/content/Book Reviews/hour-i-first-believed-lamb.md

 As for the main story arc...perhaps borders on too much drama for me, as in "like this much could REALLY happen to someone."
 But, I have to admit, given the ancestor drama unearthed it's not all that surprising that so much happens to our protagonist.
-I recently drove to Big Sur with an older gentleman who regaled me with stories of his life, and his father's, and step-father's, and grandparents...the amazement didn't seem to end with each generation.
+I recently drove to Big Sur with an older gentleman who regaled me with stories of his life, and his father's, and stepfather's, and grandparents'...the amazement didn't seem to end with each generation.
 And I remember remarking that I've noticed how some families just seem to be involved, while others ply along in life without seeming to make an impact.
 But I don't want to disparage the latter sorts of families.
 I think amazing stories could be told in all generations.
 It just takes a good story teller.
 And in the end, that's what the author